 - A. Letter of Debt determination (including statement of rights) given to the EAS Employee NOT a letter of demand. - B. Within 10 calendar days of receiving the letter of Debt Determination request copies of all postal records relating to the debt.
-The Postal Service has the obligation to provide these records. - C. Within 15 calendar days from the date of receipt of the records requested, submit a request for reconsideration of the debt to the Postmaster or Installation Head.
-This request is in writing and includes all supporting documentation. - D. If the issue is not resolved, the Postal Service must issue a Notice of Involuntary Administrative Salary Offset, including a copy of the procedures for a hearing. - E. Within 15 Calendar Days of the receipt of Notice of Involuntary Administrative Salary Offset, a written petition must be filed with the Recorder, Judicial Officer Department in Arlington VA.
-This is done by our DDF provider, Labor Relations Admin Group LLC, under the provisions of the disciplinary defense fund.
+The Postal Service has the obligation to provide these records within 5-days of the request. - C. If the issue is not resolved, the Postal Service must issue a Notice of Involuntary Administrative Salary Offset, including a copy of the procedures for a hearing. - D. Within 15 Calendar Days of the receipt of Notice of Involuntary Administrative Salary Offset, a written petition must be filed with the Recorder, Judicial Officer Department in Arlington VA.
+This is done by our NAPS DDF provider, Labor Relations Admin Group LLC, under the provisions of the disciplinary defense fund.